-Simulation is a formative experience.
-Activities are for learning purposes and not highstakes testing.
+Simulation is a formative experience unless otherwise specified).
+Most activities are for learning purposes and not high-stakes testing.
 Should an activity be high stakes, students will be informed in advance, and such an activity will not take place along with normal formative learning simulations.
 See course syllabus for more information.
-Students earn credit for clinical hours based on the 4 P's:
+Please note, as of Fall 2024, nursing 314 will have graded aspects.
+These will be clearly presented to students in the syllabi) Students earn credit for clinical hours based on the 4 P's:

 - Preparation Work: All preparation work and assignments will be emailed to students or posted to the course Brightspace page at the beginning of the semester.
 All prep work and assignments must be completed and handed in via BRIGHTSPACE or during the skills and simulation activity.
 Students who arrive unprepared will be sent home from lab/simulation and will receive the appropriate reduction in course grade, equivalent to a missed clinical day. - Presence: The URICONSP utilizes simulations and off-campus clinical experiences to provide the most holistic learning environment for students to apply didactic content in evidence-based clinical practice.
 Any student who does not attend all scheduled simulation experiences must contact the Simulation Education Coordinator to arrange a make-up of the designated clinical simulation experience.
 The Simulation Education Coordinator will coordinate with the simulation facilitator to identify dates and times for make-up, as needed, based upon availability.
 Failure of a student to make-up missed simulation experiences may result in a reduction in course grade, equivalent to a missed clinical day.
 Make up of simulation is not guaranteed and is based on availability of resources, time, and faculty. - The Simulation schedule will be emailed to students at the beginning of each semester and posted to the undergraduate student resource page on Brightspace.
 The simulation day may not be the same day of the week as the clinical day. - Students are expected to attend skills and simulation activities during their assigned day/time.
 Switching or rescheduling requests will be denied. - Students are to report to the Nursing Simulation Lab no more than 15 minutes prior to the scheduled start time. - Students who arrive 15 minutes or more late will be dismissed and will receive the appropriate reduction in course grade, equivalent to a missed clinical day. - Professionalism: Arriving on time, in uniform, and maintaining professional behavior in the simulation lab is essential to earn credit for the activity.
 Complying with the uniform policies in simulation is an important demonstration of the professional role of the student nurse in the College of Nursing.
-Students who are non-compliant will be sent home from lab/simulation and will receive the appropriate reduction in grade, equivalent to a missed clinical day.
+Students who do not adhere to the policy will be sent home from lab/simulation and will receive the appropriate reduction in grade, equivalent to a missed clinical day.
 All on campus laboratory experiences (e.g., Simulation Days and clinical skill learning days), require students to wear the uniform described in the URI College of Nursing Student Handbook. - Professional conduct and communication are expected at all times in the Nursing Simulation Lab.
 Students will be participating in and observing others during simulation experiences.
 It is expected that all participants maintain a respectful learning environment. - The Nursing Simulation lab should be treated as a real clinical setting at all times.
 We recognize the manikins are not real.
 However, all manikins and actors should be treated with the same respect and professionalism you would treat them with if it were a real experience.